And The Best RV For Full-Time Living IS…

 That said, I do know of families that RV full-time that live ONLY in a van.
 Don't ask me how they do it!!!!

 Also- do you really need a queen bed?
 Some RVs come with odd-sized mattresses.
 Watch out for this.
 Be aware that they may be shorter or even narrower than a traditional Queen (or King).

 Your RV holding tank size (black, gray, and freshwater tanks) will also be very important to consider if you plan to dry camp.
 The more people in the unit, the bigger your camper tanks need to be.
 This makes your ability to park longer without moving possible.

 What size refrigerator does it have?
 Is it a residential fridge?
 How is it powered?
 Can you fit enough food to feed everyone without hitting the store every two or three days?

 Will you want the convenience of a washer and dryer?
 Or are you fine using a laundromat?

 So.
 Many.
 Things.
 To.
 Consider.
 (And I am glad I don't have to consider how I'd handle kids, lol)

-This may be the most important buying decision you make.
-No RV is perfect, they can all have (and will) have issues.
+This may be the most crucial buying decision you make.
+No RV is perfect; they can all have (and will) have issues.

-Your odds of getting a good product are better if you start with one of the best brands in the industry.
+Your odds of getting a good product are better if you choose an RV brand known for making quality products.

 If your dream includes staying where it will snow/get below freezing for periods, you should: